Earth rotation and time-domain reconstruction of polarization states for continuous gravitational waves from a known pulsar: Future prospects and possible other effects

-On the other hand, we may need to take account of the modulation in the pulsar spin period \cite{Jaranowski}, which affects both the amplitude and period of the GWs.
-Hence, some modification of Eq. (\ref{sol}) is needed.
+In order to modify Eq. (\ref{sol}), on the other hand, we may need to take account of the modulation in the pulsar spin period \cite{Jaranowski, Stairs}, which affects both the amplitude and period of the GWs \cite{Isi2015,Isi2017,Woan}.

-Up to this point, we have assumed $\det M \neq 0$, where $\det$ denotes the determinant of a matrix.
-What is meant by $\det M = 0$?
-The detector cannot distinguish GW polarizations from a pulsar that satisfies $\det M = 0$, describing a curve in the sky, because the CAAM is degenerate.